-The Company accounts for conversion options embedded in convertible notes in accordance with FASB ASC 815-10-05 ("ASC 815-10-05", formerly referred to as SFAS No. 133) "Accounting for Derivative Instruments and Hedging Activities" and FASB ASC 815-40-05 ("ASC 815-40-05", formerly referred to as EITF 00-19) "Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock".
+The Company accounts for conversion options embedded in convertible notes in accordance with FASB ASC 815-10-05 ("ASC 815-10-05",) "Accounting for Derivative Instruments and Hedging Activities" and FASB ASC 815-40-05 ("ASC 815-40-05",) "Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock".
 ASC 815-10-05 generally requires companies to bifurcate conversion options embedded in convertible notes from their host instruments and to account for them as free standing derivative financial instruments in accordance with ASC 815-40-05.

-At March 31, 2010 and December 31, 2009, the Company had outstanding \$1,743,244 and \$1,771,244 in principal, respectively, of various convertible notes with embedded conversion options accounted for as free standing derivative financial instruments in accordance with ASC 815-10-05 and ASC 815-40-05.
-The fair value of these embedded conversion options was \$2,170,984 and \$1,384,992 at March 31, 2010 and December 31, 2009, respectively.
-The fair value of these embedded conversion options were estimated at March 31, 2010 using the Black-Scholes option pricing model with the following assumptions: risk free interest rate of 0.20%; expected dividend yield of 0%; expected option life of 10; and volatility of 239%.
-The fair value of these embedded co nversion options were estimated at December 31, 2009 using the Black-Scholes option pricing model with the following assumptions: risk free interest rate of 0.20%; expected dividend yield of 0%; expected option life of 10; and volatility of 302.87%.
+At June 30, 2010 and December 31, 2009, the Company had outstanding \$1,711,244 and \$1,771,244 in principal, respectively, of various convertible notes with embedded conversion options accounted for as free standing derivative financial instruments in accordance with ASC 815-10-05 and ASC 815-40-05.
+The fair value of these embedded conversion options was \$2,666,031 and \$1,384,992 at June 30, 2010 and December 31, 2009, respectively.
+The fair value of these embedded conversion options were estimated at June 30, 2010 using the Black-Scholes option pricing model with the following assumptions: risk free interest rate of 0.20%; expected dividend yield of 0%; expected option life of 10; and volatility of 189%.
+The fair value of these embedded conversion options were estimated at December 31, 2009 using the Black-Scholes option pricing model with the following assumptions: risk free interest rate of 0.20%; expected dividend yield of 0%; expected option life of 10; and volatility of 189%.
+The fair value of these interest rate of 0.20%; expected dividend yield of 0%; expected option pricing model with the following assumptions: risk free interest rate of 0.20%; expected dividend yield of 0%; expected option life of 10; and volatility of 302.87%.
 The expected term of 10 years was used for all notes in both periods because several of the notes are currently or have been in default, and accordingly the term of the note is deemed not relevant as a variable for the Black-Scholes calculation.
 The Company revalues the conversion options at each reporting period, and charges any change in value to operations.
-During the three months ended March 31, 2010 and 2009, the Company recorded a loss of \$821,187 and a gain of \$345,600, respectively, due to the change in value of the conversion option liability.
-If all convertible options were converted, 344,648,800 additional shares would be issueable.
+During the three months ended June 30, 2010 and 2009, the Company recorded a loss of \$537,678 and \$857,500, respectively, due to the change in value of the conversion option liability. &# 160; If all convertible options were converted, 344,248,800 additional shares would be issuable.

 When convertible notes payable are satisfied by payment or by conversion to equity, the Company revalues the related conversion option liability at the time of the payment or conversion.
 The conversion option liability is then relieved by this amount, which is charged to additional paid-in capital.
-During the three months ended March 31, 2010 and 2009, a conversion option in the amount of \$35,195 and \$0, respectively, was transferred from liability to equity due to the conversion or payment of the related convertible notes payable.
+During the three months ended June 30, 2010 and 2009, a conversion option in the amount of \$42,631 and \$7,800, respectively, was transferred from liability to equity due to the conversion or payment of the related convertible notes payable.
+During the six months ended June 30, 2010 and 2009, a conversion option in the amount of \$77,826 and \$7,800, respectively, was transferred from liability to equity due to the conversion or payment of the related convertible notes payable.